Tova Systems — Revenue Operations & CRM Systems for Service Businesses

 Diagnose first.
 Build what the system actually needs.

 I don't start by reconfiguring the CRM.
-I start by understanding how revenue moves through the business — and where it stops moving.
+I start by understanding how revenue moves through your business — and where it stops moving.

 Step 01